 Circle manages a single omnibus account number for receiving all wire payments.
 The way Circle identifies funds and assigns them to you is through the use of a Virtual Account Number.
-This unique number enables us to properly attribute those wired funds to you or your end users account.
+This unique number enables us to properly attribute those wired funds to you.

 This eliminates one of the most common reasons for wire returns (missing or incorrect tracking reference in the incoming wire) and thereby improves the wire payment experience and success rate.

-All Domestic and International wire transfers (i.e.SWIFT payment) are supported with Virtual Account Number.
+All Domestic and International wire transfers (i.e.SWIFT payment) are supported by Virtual Account Number.

 There is no impact to the existing API schemas.
 Instead we change the underlying field value